Nicholas Goodrick-Clarke: Works

+Goodrick-Clarke described his research interests as "globalization of esotericism in modernity; Paracelsica; Rosicrucianism; Hermeticism, pietism and alchemy in the Enlightenment era; esotericism and modern political ideology; conspiracy theory".
+His 1982 Oxford Ph.D. dissertation, The Ariosophists of Austria and Germany, 1890–1935: Reactionary Political Fantasy in Relation to Social Anxiety, was the basis for his most influential work, The Occult Roots of Nazism.

-Goodrick-Clarke's 1982 Oxford Ph.D. dissertation was the basis for his most celebrated work, The Occult Roots of Nazism.
-This book is about the connections between Nazism and occultism; Goodrick-Clarke wrote that he found the previous discussion of the connection to be "a literature rich in mystery and suggestion, but short on facts and hard evidence", but that after looking into it he found "there was a hard kernel of truth" to the connection, the improbable accounts disregarded, once he had done historical research.
+This book is about the connections between Nazism and occultism.
+Goodrick-Clarke wrote that he found the previous discussion of the connection to be "a literature rich in mystery and suggestion, but short on facts and hard evidence", but that after looking into it he found "there was a hard kernel of truth" to the connection, the improbable accounts disregarded, once he had done historical research.
 The Occult Roots of Nazism has been translated into twelve languages and has been in print since its first publication in 1985.

-He also wrote a 1987 work on Welsh mystic Arthur Machen.
+He wrote a 1987 work on Welsh mystic Arthur Machen.
 In 1998, Goodrick-Clarke wrote a biography of the fascist writer and esoteric Hitlerist Savitri Devi, titled Hitler's Priestess.
 He wrote another book as a follow-up to The Occult Roots of Nazism, Black Sun, published in 2002, focusing on modern occult kinds of neo-Nazism.
 His final book, The Western Esoteric Traditions: A Historical Introduction, was published by Oxford University Press in 2008.
-He also contributed several chapters to academic edited volumes and encyclopedias.
+He also contributed several chapters to academic edited volumes and encyclopaedias.

-Goodrick-Clarke also edited several books.
-In 1990, he edited and translated the book Paracelsus: Essential Readings, a collection of the writings of the alchemist Paracelsus, and in 2005 edited a collection on Helena Blavatsky titled Helena Blavatsky.
+Goodrick-Clarke edited several books.
+In 1990, he edited and translated the book Paracelsus: Essential Readings, a collection of the writings of the alchemist Paracelsus, which was later reissued as part of the Western Esoteric Masters series.
+In 2005 he edited a collection on Helena Blavatsky titled Helena Blavatsky, also part of the Western Esoteric Masters series.
 He and his wife co-edited and prefaced the book G.R.S.
 Mead and the Gnostic Quest in 2005, about Theosophist G. R. S. Mead.
 Goodrick-Clarke also translated several books, including in 2002 Emanuel Swedenborg: Visionary Savant in the Age of Reason by Ernst Benz and Western Esotericism: A Brief History of Secret Knowledge by Kocku von Stuckrad in 2005.

 Personal life

-Outside of his studies, Goodrick-Clarke also had an interest in photography and steam trains.
+Outside of his studies, Goodrick-Clarke had an interest in photography and steam trains.
 He was involved in a society that read papers on esoteric subjects.
 As the members were unable to come up with a better name, the group was simply called "The Society".
 Other members of The Society included Clare Badham, Gerald Suster, and Ellic Howe.
 He was fluent in German.

 Goodrick-Clarke married Clare Radene Badham, a scholar of English literature and publisher, on 11 May 1985.
 With her he ran a publishing house.
 She has also written several books on esoteric and alchemical topics, and was also a member of EXESESO.
 They had a silver wedding in 2010.